Followers

 Liberty Tree: Boston

-Liberty Poles spread across the colonies: Erecting a Liberty Pole Goshen, NY
+Erecting a Liberty Pole G, Goshen, New York

-In New York City, where later some of the first battles of the Revolutionary War were fought, there was an ongoing struggle over the Liberty Pole.
-In May 1766, when news arrived of the repeal of the Stamp Act, the Sons of Liberty celebrated by the erection of a Liberty Pole.
-It became a rallying point for mass meetings and an emblem of the American cause.
-In June, two regiments of British regulars arrived in New York City and were quartered in the upper barracks.
+In New York City, where some of the earliest battles of the Revolutionary War eventually took place, there was an ongoing fight over the Liberty Pole.
+In May 1766, when news spread that the Stamp Act had been repealed, the Sons of Liberty celebrated by erecting a Liberty Pole.
+It became a rallying point for large meetings and a symbol of the American struggle.
+In June, two regiments of British soldiers arrived in New York City and were housed in the upper barracks.
 These troops cut down the liberty pole on August 10th.
-A second and third pole was erected and also cut down.
-A fourth pole was
+A second and third pole were erected and also taken down.
+A fourth pole was raised and encased in iron to prevent it from being cut down again.

 First Liberty Pole in New York City